status-im/help.status.im/docs/en/status-communities/about-view-only-channels.md

 - **Information sharing**

-    If there are specific resources or guidelines that members need to access regularly, a view-only channel serves as a convenient and easy-to-find repository.
+    If there are specific resources or guidelines that members need to access regularly, a view-only channel is as a convenient and easy-to-find repository.
 For example, you can share information that new community members may find helpful.

 - **Learning communities**